 Tour Stylin’ Paws with Your Dog

-We’d love to give you a tour of the Day Stay area.
+We’d love to give you a tour of either of the Day Stay areas.
 Our number one priority is the safety of our canine guests, so we never give tours during play or nap time, to avoid the dogs crowding around to meet a new friend.
 Instead, our tours are offered Monday through Friday from 5pm-6pm, Saturdays from 9am-2pm, and Sundays by appointment.

 During a trial visit with your pup, we’re able to evaluate his or her temperament around other dogs and people.
 These visits are especially helpful for dogs who aren’t used to daycare or dog parks and usually only take around 15 minutes.
 If your pup tries to hide or snaps at people, a slower introduction might be best.
 You may find that your dog gets a little too worked up, so we try to calm them down to truly see how they behave.

 Schedule a Tour at the Clive Location

 The term “dog-tired” is no joke.
 If your pup is new to daycare, you may notice they come home worn out.
 We make sure to factor in rest periods each day, so that the dogs don’t get overstimulated or exhausted, but this is a lifestyle change for your dog.
 If he or she is used to sitting at home all day, they may try to make the absolute most of their first few days with us.
 It’s also healthy to be tired at the end of the day!
 It helps us all get a full night’s sleep.